housing advice

 I want to leave halls or I am owed a refund

-If you are in this situation it may be advisable to make an appointment with us to discuss this by calling 020 8223 7025 / 020 8223 4209, but we recommend you speak to Residential Services before coming to see us.
+If you are in this situation it may be advisable to contact us using the contact form.
+However we recommend you speak to Residential Life before coming to see us.

 Back to top